 ALCOHOL ABUSE: HACR has determined that a pattern of alcohol abuse exists when, there are two or more criminal charges involving alcohol during a three year period (excluding alcohol-related DUI criminal charges).
-Alcohol-related DUI criminal charges do not require more than one offense to be considered abuse of alcohol; and one alcohol-related DUI offense is a violation of the HACR Zero Tolerance Policy.
+Alcohol-related DUI criminal charges do not require more than one offense to be considered abuse of alcohol; and one alcohol-related DUI offense is a violation of the HACR Policy on Prohibited Criminal Activity.
 All persons receiving rental assistance, regardless of age, will be held to the same standard.
+VASH program participants are excluded.